dogokit/dogokit-beagle/docs/SOCIAL.md

 A full featured web app template kit with Remix

-It is based on Remix, Tailwind CSS, Radix UI, and shadcn UI, Prisma, and more
+It is based on Remix, Tailwind CSS, Radix UI, and shadcn UI, Prisma ORM, and more

 Open source and free